Classifier or Prompt: A Case Study on Legal Requirements Traceability: Threats to Validity

 \section{{Threats to Validity}}

 ~ \sectopic{Internal Validity.} Bias is a well-known internal validity concern.
-To mitigate bias, in RQ3 and RQ4, the dataset of over four documents was curated by two annotators with more than a decade of experience in RE.
+To mitigate bias, for RQ3 and RQ4, the dataset comprising more than four documents was curated by two annotators with more than a decade of experience in RE.
 Before the traceability sessions, there was no exposure to the technical details of our approach.
 The second potential threat to internal validity concerns the few-shot prompting in RQ4.
 The initial few-shot examples used for GPT-4o’s prompt engineering could introduce confirmation bias, potentially influencing the model’s predictions.
-To mitigate this, we designed the few-shot examples to reflect realistic usage scenarios where LLM is a recommendation tool guided by a human expert’s rationale for the first few requirements.
+To mitigate this, we designed the few-shot examples to reflect realistic usage scenarios in which an LLM serves as a recommendation tool guided by a human expert’s rationale for the first few requirements.
 This approach aligns with practical applications while minimizing the risk of confirmation bias.
 Additionally, the limited number of examples in the few-shot prompt was deliberately chosen to avoid overfitting.
-By doing so, we allowed the LLM sufficient flexibility to independently apply reasoning across the remaining requirements, maintaining a balance between guidance and adaptability.
+By doing so, we provided the LLM sufficient flexibility to independently apply reasoning to the remaining requirements, while maintaining a balance between guidance and adaptability.
 This approach ensures the LLM's outputs remain broadly applicable while minimizing potential validity threats, as seen by the relatively high success rate in RQ4.

-\sectopic{External Validity.} We evaluated \kashif on two datasets, namely \texttt{HIPAA} and four new documents against GDPR. \texttt{HIPAA} is a pre-existing dataset frequently used in the RE literature. \rev{The test documents used in RQ3 and RQ4 (four new documents against GDPR),} which we created as part of our work, covers two types of textual requirements, including user stories and shall-type requirements.
+\sectopic{External Validity.} We evaluated \kashif on two datasets, namely \texttt{HIPAA} and four new documents against GDPR. \texttt{HIPAA} is a pre-existing dataset frequently used in the RE literature. \rev{The test documents used in RQ3 and RQ4 (four new documents against GDPR),} which we created as part of our work, cover two types of textual requirements, including user stories and shall-type requirements.
 Such diversity helped increase the generalizability of our results.
-Experiments on more diverse requirements documents and other regulations are nonetheless required to improve the external validity of our study.
+Experiments on more diverse requirements documents and other regulations are nonetheless required to improve the external validity of our study. \romina{Moreover, our evaluation is based on GPT-4o since this model is widely used in requirements engineering.
+Results obtained with other LLMs may differ; however, we expect them to be similar to those of LLMs with the same capabilities (focused on textual data and reasoning), and we leave a multi-model evaluation to future work.}